-That Time Ray Davies Flew Across the Atlantic to Re-Record Two Words in ‘Lola’
+Why Ray Davies Flew Across the Atlantic to Re-Record Two Words in ‘Lola’

 Given that "Lola" tells the tongue-in-cheek tale of infatuation between a hapless young man and the transvestite who steals his heart, you might think the song would run afoul of radio censors on puritanical grounds.
 But the reality is far sillier: On the eve of the single's release, the band was informed that the BBC wouldn't play it because of a line about drinking champagne that tastes like Coca-Cola, which went against their "no product placement" policy.

-Davies left after a May gig in Minnesota, according to Thomas M. Kitts' book Ray Davies: Not Like Everybody Else, booking a brief session to change "Coca-Cola" to "cherry cola”; unfortunately, he wasn't able to get the performance he wanted, and had to return to the States so he could make it in time for a show in Chicago – after which, he flew back to London and took another pass at it, finally ending up with a finished version that met his liking and passed muster with the BBC.
+Davies left after a May gig in Minnesota, according to Thomas M. Kitts' book Ray Davies: Not Like Everybody Else, booking a brief session to change "Coca-Cola" to "cherry cola."
+Unfortunately, he wasn't able to get the performance he wanted, and had to return to the States so he could make it in time for a show in Chicago – after which, he flew back to London on June 3, 1970 and took another pass at it, finally ending up with a finished version that met his liking and passed muster with the BBC.